Having Trouble With Your Ignition Interlock? Check These First.

 Alternator issues.
 Alternators recharge the battery as it drains.
 If the alternator isn’t working right, it doesn’t matter how new your battery is – your battery will die.
 Have the alternator checked if you’re having any new electronics installed in your car – not just an ignition interlock.

 Substandard accessory installations.
 Many motorists like to save money by buying an electronic component online – a stereo or remote starter, say – and doing the installation themselves.
 Car electronics are complicated, and they’re getting more so by the year.
 All it takes is a poorly sheathed wire or loose connection to cause some difficult-to-trace problems.
-Sometimes complaints about an interlock end up being about a poorly-wired navigation system or subwoofer.

 If you have aftermarket accessories in your vehicle, it’s a good idea to check the wiring or have the installer who did the work check to make sure all wires are connected properly.

 Aging vehicles.
 Older vehicles may have mechanical and other issues that simply occur after the interlock is installed, but are not related to the interlock itself.
+If you need work on your vehicle, make sure to contact us first to get the proper paperwork for your state’s monitoring authority and avoid any reporting complications.

 Many Electronic Features.
 Most vehicles today come with a range of standard enhanced electronics.
 While vehicle design may accommodate those well, after market additions may make the total load too much for the vehicle to handle.
-Also, vehicles that are designed to turn off while stopped in traffic or at signal lights need to have that feature disabled prior to installing the ignition interlock.
-While we work with manufacturers to ensure that the device is compatible with all kinds of vehicles (hybrid, push start, keyless), technology is advancing all the time.
-It’s a good idea to check with the manufacturer before installing your interlock to see if any features should be disabled to limit the overall battery load.
+Also, vehicles that are designed to turn off while stopped in traffic or at signal lights may need to have that feature disabled prior to installing the ignition interlock.
+While we work with manufacturers to ensure that the device is compatible with all kinds of vehicles (hybrid, push start, electric) technology is advancing all the time.
+It’s a good idea to check with the manufacturer or dealer before installing your interlock to see if any features should be disabled to limit the overall battery load.